RautManisha/Project-OSSEC/README.md

 # THIS IS A CHECK README
-Let's see what this doe
+Let's see what this does.